JoseOcasio/JoseOcasio/README.md

 Hey there, I'm Jose Ocasio.

-I was borned and raised in Puerto Rico in a small town on the east side.
+I was born and raised in Puerto Rico in a small town on the east side.
 Growing up I was always passionate about technology and one day I just decided to become a computer engineer.
 I graduated from the University of Puerto Rico at Mayaguez.